yeeway0609/artist-2-playlist/README.md

-# Spotify Artist to Playlist
+# Artist2Playlist for Spotify

+Add all songs of any artist to your playlists on Spotify.

 ## Todo
 - issue submission form